TartuNLP/coupled-seq2seq/README.md

-# coupled-seq2seq
+# Kuidas taltsutada laamat
-Implementation of coupled sequence-to-sequence model training, based on HuggingFace.
+Implementation of LLM continued training and inference.